 A Credible Identifying Witness (aka Credible Witness) is a method of identity verification whereby a witness validates another person's identity.

-Notarize uses Credible Witness as one method of identity proofing.
-The methods available for verifying a signer's identity vary, depending on the state in which the Notary is commissioned.
+Notarize uses the credible witness feature as one method of identity proofing.
+The methods available for verifying a signer's identity vary, depending on the state in which the notary is commissioned.

 - Providing a valid U.S. Social Security Number.

 - Submitting an ID that passes Credential Analysis.

 - Passing the Knowledge-based Authentication (KBA) questions.

 - Visually and verbally affirm they can vouch for the signer’s identity once in the meeting.